What is 4 out of 50,000? Understanding Proportions and Percentages

 -

 Q: How do I calculate percentages quickly?
 A: The easiest way is to use a calculator or spreadsheet software.
-Even so, you can also perform manual calculations by dividing the numerator by the denominator and then multiplying by 100.
+That said, you can also perform manual calculations by dividing the numerator by the denominator and then multiplying by 100.

 -